History of Virginia: Conflict with natives

 By this time, the remaining Powhatan Empire was led by Chief Opechancanough, chief of the Pamunkey, and brother of Chief Powhatan.
 He had earned a reputation as a fierce warrior under his brother's chiefdom.
 Soon, he gave up on hopes of diplomacy, and resolved to eradicate the English colonists.

-On March 22, 1622, the Powhatan killed about 400 colonists in the Indian Massacre of 1622.
+On March 22, 1622, the Powhatan killed about 400 colonists in the Indian massacre of 1622.
 With coordinated attacks, they struck almost all the English settlements along the James River, on both shores, from Newport News Point on the east at Hampton Roads all the way west upriver to Falling Creek, a few miles above Henricus and John Rolfe's plantation, Varina Farms.

 At Jamestown, a warning by an Indian boy named Chanco to his employer, Richard Pace, helped reduce total deaths.
-Pace secured his plantation, and rowed across the river during the night to alert Jamestown, which allowed colonists some defensive preparation.
+Pace secured his plantation and rowed across the river during the night to alert Jamestown, which allowed colonists some defensive preparation.
 They had no time to warn outposts, which suffered deaths and captives at almost every location.
 Several entire communities were essentially wiped out, including Henricus and Wolstenholme Towne at Martin's Hundred.
 At the Falling Creek Ironworks, which had been seen as promising for the Colony, two women and three children were among the 27 killed, leaving only two colonists alive.
 The facilities were destroyed.

 Despite the losses, two thirds of the colonists survived; after withdrawing to Jamestown, many returned to the outlying plantations, although some were abandoned.
 The English carried out reprisals against the Powhatan and there were skirmishes and attacks for about a year before the colonists and Powhatan struck a truce.

 The colonists invited the chiefs and warriors to Jamestown, where they proposed a toast of liquor.
 Dr. John Potts and some of the Jamestown leadership had poisoned the natives' share of the liquor, which killed about 200 men.
 Colonists killed another 50 Indians by hand.

-The period between the coup of 1622 and another Powhatan attack on English colonists along the James River (see Jamestown) in 1644 marked a turning point in the relations between the Powhatan and the English.
+The period between the coup of 1622 and another Powhatan attack on English colonists along the James River in 1644 marked a turning point in the relations between the Powhatan and the English.
 In the early period, each side believed it was operating from a position of power; by the Treaty of 1646, the colonists had taken the balance of power, and had established control between the York and Blackwater Rivers.